Glob (programming): Origin

 Traditionally, globs do not match hidden files in the form of Unix dotfiles; to match them the pattern must explicitly start with ..
 For example, * matches all visible files while .* matches all hidden files.

 Syntax

 The most common wildcards are *, ?, and […].

 Normally, the path separator character (/ on Linux/Unix, MacOS, etc. or \ on Windows) will never be matched.
-Some shells, such as Bash have functionality allowing users to circumvent this.
+Some shells, such as Unix shell have functionality allowing users to circumvent this.

 Unix-like

 On Unix-like systems *, ? is defined as above while […] has two additional meanings:

 The ranges are also allowed to include pre-defined character classes, equivalence classes for accented characters, and collation symbols for hard-to-type characters.
 They are defined to match up with the brackets in POSIX regular expressions.

 Unix globbing is handled by the shell per POSIX tradition.
 Globbing is provided on filenames at the command line and in shell scripts.
 The POSIX-mandated case statement in shells provides pattern-matching using glob patterns.

 Some shells (such as the C shell and Bash) support additional syntax known as alternation or brace expansion.
 Because it is not part of the glob syntax, it is not provided in case.
 It is only expanded on the command line before globbing.

 The Bash shell also supports the following extensions: